 Before NASA put anyone on the moon, or even sent anyone into space, it needed to create and test a spacecraft that was up to the task.
 Thus, the Saturn V was born.
 This rocket, the kind that eventually would carry Neil Armstrong and Buzz Aldrin to the moon, was tested in stages throughout the 1960s and underwent its first full unmanned test flight in 1967, becoming the first-ever launch from the Kennedy Space Center in Florida.
 Testing an entire rocket at once via a launch—rather than testing various aspects incrementally—was a novel approach, and then-Space Center Director Dr. Kurt Debus commented afterward that it “went extremely well.”

 Some may think Christmas with the in-laws is tough, but the crew of Apollo 8, who spent their 1968 Christmas in space, would likely beg to differ.
-The Apollo 8 mission was intended to test both the spacecraft and the crew in an orbit between the Earth and the moon (referred to as cislunar), as well as an orbit around the moon, which had never before been done.
+The Apollo 8 mission was intended to test both the spacecraft and the crew in an orbit between the Earth and the moon (referred to as cislunar), and an orbit around themoon which had never before been done.
 The mission went well, proving the technology new to this spacecraft, such as a combined forward hatch, was in good shape and ready for further use and development.

-While Apollo 8 successfully orbited the moon, it did not land, and additional testing was required to ensure that astronauts would be able to visit the moon and return home safely.
+While Apollo 8 successfully orbited the moon, it did not land, and additional testing was required to ensure that astronauts could visit the moon and return home safely.
 Enter the 1969 Apollo 9 mission, in which a crew tried out a piece of technology crucial to this goal: the lunar landing module.
-The mission was a success and the crew was able to reattach the landing module in space, proving that a trip to the moon was not far off.
+The mission was a success, and the crew could reattach the landing module in space, proving that a trip to the moon was not far off.
 As of March 20, 2019, all crew members of the Apollo 9 (James McDivitt, David Scott, and Rusty Schweickart) were still alive.

 Ladies and gentlemen, the moment we've all been waiting for: on July 16, 1969, a Saturn V rocket carrying Neil Armstrong, Michael Collins, and Buzz Aldrin launched from the Kennedy Space Center.
 Four days later, Armstrong became the first human being to set foot on the moon.
 A new documentary about this event has shed light on some forgotten moments of the mission, such as Neil Armstrong taking the time, in a live TV broadcast during the crew's return to Earth, to pay homage to the technicians and engineers who built the 363-foot rocket that would make history.
 Eight years after President John F. Kennedy declared the lofty goal of putting a man on the moon, it was finally a reality.